syntasso/instruqt-kubecon/track/05-introduce-and-view-operator-specific-logs/assignment.md

 make run
 ```

-Remember, this may take a few minutes.
+> 💡 Remember, this may take a few minutes

 When it completes you should see the same output you saw in the last challenge including both a metrics and health probe endpoint starting.